-- developing our existing products and developing and testing new product candidates;

-- carrying out our intellectual property strategy;

-- establishing our competitive position;

-- pursuing third-party collaborations;

-- acquiring or in-licensing products;

-- receiving regulatory approvals;

-- manufacturing and marketing products; and

-- continuing to receive government funding and identifying new government funding opportunities.
+- · developing our existing products and developing and testing new product candidates; - · receiving regulatory approvals; - · carrying out our intellectual property strategy; - · establishing our competitive position; - pursuing third-party collaborations; - acquiring or in-licensing products; - · manufacturing and marketing products; and - continuing to receive government funding and identifying new government funding opportunities.

 Many of these factors will depend on circumstances beyond our control.
 We cannot guarantee that we will achieve sufficient revenues for profitability.
 Even if we do achieve profitability, we cannot guarantee that we can sustain or increase profitability on a quarterly or annual basis in the future.
 If revenues grow more slowly than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, then our business, results of operations, financial condition and cash flows will be materially and adversely affected.
-Because our strategy might include acquisitions of other businesses, acquisition expenses and any cash used to make these acquisitions will reduce our available cash.
+Because our strategy includes potential acquisitions of other businesses, acquisition expenses and any cash used to make these acquisitions will reduce our available cash.
+While we believe that our existing cash resources, along with cash receipts from contract receivables (some of which were unbilled at December 31, 2009) generated under our contracts will be sufficient to enable us to fund our existing research and development programs and support our currently anticipated general and administrative activities through the end of 2010, there can be no assurance that unexpected financial obligations or other activities that increase our use of cash will not result in our depleting our cash resources quicker than presently anticipated.
+For example, to the extent that we are unable to collect our receivables on a timely basis, we may be required to seek short term financing solutions, including either short term indebtedness or through the sale of equity.